Skip to content

 }

 Un-matched hooks fire on every event of that type.
-Session-level events (Stop, UserPromptSubmit) don't support matchers.
+Session-level events such as Stop and UserPromptSubmit do not support matchers.

 Use case Event Approach